‘I Don’t Want to Give Up on Hope’: Pussy Riot’s Nadya Tolokonnikova on Creating Art in Exile

 One of these was co-founder Nadya Tolokonnikova, whose first solo museum exhibition, “RAGE,” opened in June at OK Center for Contemporary Art in Linz, Austria.
 While it surveys much of her career and Pussy Riot’s work, it is also a showcase for several much newer pieces of activism made in direct response to Russia’s ongoing war on Ukraine and other international injustices, like the U.S. Supreme Court’s attack on women’s reproductive rights.

 “It’s very unusual for a museum to not try to censor the political content of art but actually encourage it,” Tolokonnikova said.
 “I’ve had a lot of private conversations with representatives for various [Western] institutions and they told me they support my mission but, unfortunately, it’s not for them.”
-Instead, in 2023, she premiered the performance piece Putin’s Ashes at Jeffrey Deitch’s commercial gallery in L.A., one of the few places willing to work with her.
+Instead, in 2023, she premiered the performance piece Putin’s Ashes at Jeffrey Deitch’s commercial gallery in L.A., one of the few spaces willing to allow her to present new works and performances.
+As part of the performance, she burned images of the Russian leader.
+This summer, the Brooklyn Museum acquired Putin’s Ashes for its permanent collection.

 Pussy Riot group posing riotously on the cover of TIME magazine.